 Begin a daily skincare routine.
 And be consistent

 A morning and evening skincare routine is key to keeping acne, pimples, and random blemishes and breakouts from appearing or reappearing.
 Find a personalized skincare regimen best suited to your skin.
 Start each morning and end each day with a gentle cleanser.
 Excess oil, dirt, and sebum sit on the skin and can clog pores causing acne breakouts.

 Follow with an SPF-based moisturizing lotion for daytime use and a richer moisturizer for night use, as skin does replenish itself while you sleep.
 Exfoliating with a gentle exfoliator (no scrubbing microbeads) can be used once a week to remove dead skin cells which can leave skin looking dull.
 Cleansing and exfoliation will help deliver a brightening effect on the skin.

 Check in yearly with your dermatologist.

-As acne scarring can linger on skin, a yearly exam with your dermatologist can help.
+As acne scarring can linger on the skin, a yearly exam with your dermatologist can help.
 Dermatologists can help with wound healing, examining scarring to see if laser treatments or chemical peels could help with the skin healing process.
-Your doctor can also recommend courses of treatment if your acne, acne scarring and even the resulting scar tissue is more severe.
+Your doctor can also recommend courses of treatment if your acne, acne scarring, and even the resulting scar tissue are more severe.

 Of course, as we’ve always been told, keep your hands off your face, don’t “pick” or “squeeze” blemishes or pimples.
 Don’t rest your face on your hands and keep your phone off your face (use ear pods!)
 Prevention is worth a pound of cure and scarring won’t be such a major issue early on.

-Good skincare helps your skin stay in good condition.
+Selfcare begins with a good skincare regimen to help your skin stay in good condition.
 An effective routine can help prevent acne, treat wrinkles, and help keep your skin looking its best.
-What tips you have for Acne scar?
+What tips do you have for Acne scar?
 Love to hear all about it.
 Leave in the comments below.